PoPDroid/AccAttacks/README.md

 [![](http://img.youtube.com/vi/1ets0RdK8nI/hqdefault.jpg)](https://youtu.be/1ets0RdK8nI "PoPLar Replay")

+* Tested on
+  * Device: Samsung J3X
+  * Android version: 5.1.1
+  * App version: 1.0

-# ADB Input bypassing accessibility attack mitigation (On Calibration App)
+# ADB Input bypassing accessibility attack mitigation
 This video demonstrates an attack on Binance app that has been patched to protect against accessibility attacks.
 It shows that even though the withdrawal button is disabled in terms of accessibility, using adb input, we are still able to click on the button, thus allowing for a withdrawal attack.

 [![](http://img.youtube.com/vi/PaFPu5gEaY4/hqdefault.jpg)](https://youtu.be/PaFPu5gEaY4 "ADB Input bypassing accessibility attack mitigation")

+* Tested on
+  * Device: Nexus 5X, Samsung A30s
+  * Android version: 8, 10
+  * App version: 1.42.5